-Exclusive Kalamazoo (Coming Soon!)
-Dispensary Menu | Leafly
+Exclusive Kalamazoo Dispensary Menu | Leafly

 About this dispensary

-Exclusive Kalamazoo (Coming Soon!)
+Exclusive Kalamazoo

-***OUR ONLINE MENU IS CURRENTLY ONLY MEDICAL PRODUCT**** Exclusive is Michigans First Officially State Licensed Recreational Marijuana Retail Store.
+Exclusive is Michigans First Officially State Licensed Recreational Marijuana Retail Store.
 Known for the Best Top Shelf Quality Flower, Concentrates, Edibles, CBD, Vape Pens, and so much more.
 We carry Exclusive products you will not find anywhere else’.
 Now servicing adults 21 and up with any valid state issued ID, yes out of state ID is accepted.
 We have ATMs on site.
 We also accept out of state patients with a valid state issued registry card.
 We have FREE PARKING in Large open parking lot.
 To view our full live menu visit www.exclusivemi.com Open 9am - 9pm Everyday.
-FIRST TIME PATIENTS: 10% OFF YOUR FIRST VISIT WITH LOYALTY PROGRAM VETERANS 10% OFF, *CAN NOT BE COMBINED MULTIPLE DISCOUNTS* COLLEGE STUDENTS - 10% OFF STORE WIDE* MUST HAVE VALID COLLEGE ID* WE CARRY STATE COMPLIANT LAB TESTED, PESTICIDE FREE PREMIUM QUALITY TOP SHELF FLOWER, CONCENTRATES, VAPE CARTRIDGES AND EDIBLES!
+1st Time Customer - 20% OFF VETERANS 10% OFF, *CAN NOT BE COMBINED MULTIPLE DISCOUNTS* COLLEGE STUDENTS - 10% OFF STORE WIDE* MUST HAVE VALID COLLEGE ID* WE CARRY STATE COMPLIANT LAB TESTED, PESTICIDE FREE PREMIUM QUALITY TOP SHELF FLOWER, CONCENTRATES, VAPE CARTRIDGES AND EDIBLES!